IUBHistoryHarvest/IUBHistoryHarvest.github.io/_archiveitems/WilkiePin.md

 itemsubject: political pins
 itemdate: circa 1940
 itemtype: Physical Object
 shortdesc: This political pin is from Wendell Willkie's political campaign against Franklin D. Roosevelt in 1940.
+The change in Willkie’s political tactics are reflected in the political pins that were produced during his campaign.
 categories: [ Sentimental ]
 tags: [ political, pin, Wendell Willkie, Republican ]
 itemabout: |